 Being injured on the job can cause serious financial and resourceful hardship.
 These injuries can change your lifestyle, your method of enjoyment, and even your career path.
-Worker’s compensation was created to aide individuals who have been injured on the job, while performing their job duties.
+Worker’s compensation was created to aid individuals who have been injured on the job while performing their job duties.

 Faking an injury or making a minor injury out to be more serious than it really is in order to obtain benefits can be tempting, but it will likely cause more headaches than it is worth.

 Lying about an injury or pretending like an injury occurred at work when it did not can lead to serious legal consequences.
 Fraud is defined as a false representation.
 In the legal sense, it is a false representation of a material fact, whether by words or by conduct, that misleads or is intended to deceive another person so that she or she will act upon it to his or her detriment.